Tampa Bus Accident Lawyer

 This portion of the law will only apply if an agent of the government is found to have acted negligently or wrongfully and caused you serious injury, so you’ll need to speak with your attorney to determine if your Tampa bus accident claim will be impacted.

-Schedule Your Free Claim Review
+Schedule Your Free Claim Review with a Tampa Bus Accident Lawyer

 At Anderson & Anderson, we are proud to provide free claim reviews to bus crash survivors across Tampa and its surrounding cities.
 If you have suffered serious injuries, a highly trained Tampa bus accident lawyer at our firm may be able to help you secure full compensation for you personal damages.